Brentmoor House

 << back to the complete list of demolished English country houses

 Certainly, Meynell seems to have embraced the life of country squire, with his wife Caroline, rebuilding the farmstead to become a substantial house.
 He also produced a number of paintings of the slavery he encountered in his naval career as part of his own campaign against the abhorrent trade.
 However, his was an unhappy period of ownership.
-His 5-year old daughter, Mary, contracted tonsilitis and laryngitis and died in a local santorium on 27 March 1863 - her passing marked by a memorial which can still be seen today near the site of the house.
+His 5-year old daughter, Mary, contracted tonsilitis and laryngitis and died in a local sanatorium on 27 March 1863 - her passing marked by a memorial which can still be seen today near the site of the house.
 Tragedy was again to strike later that year when in December his 15-month old son, Geoffrey, also died.
 After this, the family left the house, though Francis remained to administer the estate.
 This melancholy and lonely existence in a remote house came to an end in 1870 when Francis also moved to the seaside town of Dawlish, where he died soon after, on 26 February.

 Brentmoor was then left empty for a number of years (in the 1881 census it was listed as 'uninhabited') but in the 1880s or 1890s, the house was owned by Mr. C.A.
-Mohun-Harris who commissioned the Hunter's Stone memorial which can be seen at the bottom of the track which passes by house which was in place by 1896.
-By the turn of the century, it was used as accommodation for the Master of the Dartmoor Foxhounds.
+Mohun-Harris who commissioned the Hunter's Stone memorial which can be seen at the bottom of the track which passes by the house, which was in place by 1896.
+By the turn of the century, it was used as accommodation for the Master of the Dartmoor Hunt.
 Other owners are not known though the name Tuke has been given (though no indication if this is the same family which ran a compassionate asylum at Chiswick House between 1892-1928 or the Tukes who were part of Saffron Walden & North Essex Bank (Gibson, Tuke & Gibson)) but it was leased to William Ambrose Pritchard between 1914-1940.
 Interestingly, one possibility is that it was owned by the Duchy of Cornwall which apparently took ownership of properties given up by their previous owners (though not clear if this was via the 'bona vacantia' process) such as Archerton House and Prince Hall.

 During WWII, from 1941-44, the house was leased by the Friends Relief Service (FRS) as an evacuation home for 16 deaf children from Hartley House school in Plymouth, plus three teachers and five staff from the FRS.
 After the war, the house became part of the Youth Hostel Association network until 1955 when population growth and urban expansion many miles away now created a new challenge for the house in the valley.

 Dartmoor - wet, windswept, desolate and beautiful - has long been a resource for the rest of Devon.
 Granite quarrying, tin mining, and agriculture have shaped the landscape for generations.
 Its use as a potential source of water for growing urban areas had been recognised as far back as the 16th-century when the 17.5-mile Drake's Leat opened in 1591, providing fresh water to Plymouth.
-The leat, plus the Devonport Leat which was completed in the 1790s, supplied much of Plymouth's water until the 1880s when it was increasingly apparent that the infrastructure was insufficient and a new reservoir at Burrator became operational in 1894.
+The leat, plus the Devonport Leat which was completed in 1797, supplied much of Plymouth's water until the 1880s when it was increasingly apparent that the infrastructure was insufficient and a new reservoir at Burrator became operational in 1894.
 This was followed by further reservoirs being completed but there was a continuous demand for more capacity.
 A new dam on the Avon river was proposed in 1948 and approved by the government in 1950.
-Construction started in 1954 on the concrete gravity wall which rises to the spillway, 94ft above the river level, and was completed in 1957 and now holds 305 million gallons.
+Construction started in 1954 on the concrete gravity wall which rises to the spillway, 94 feet above the river level, and was completed in 1957 and now holds 305 million gallons.

-The Brent Moor (and neighbouring Dock Ridge) estate was last for sale in 2011, when it was advertised as 2,763 acres for £600,000.
+The Brent Moor estate (and neighbouring Dock Ridge) was last for sale in 2011, when it was advertised as 2,763 acres for £600,000.
 Interestingly, as of March 2021, both estates, with exactly the same acreage, were again for sale, this time for £750,000,